shengyi-z/MAIS202_Project/README.md

   - PyTorch
   - transformers
   - seaborn
+## References
+- Imran, M., Mitra, P., & Castillo, C. (2016).
+Twitter as a lifeline: Human-annotated Twitter corpora for NLP of crisis-related messages.
+In Proceedings of the 10th Language Resources and Evaluation Conference (LREC) (pp. 1638–1643).
+Portorož, Slovenia.
+- Nguyen, D. T., Al-Mannai, K. A., Joty, S., Sajjad, H., Imran, M., & Mitra, P. (2017).
+Robust classification of crisis-related data on social networks using convolutional neural networks.
+In Proceedings of the 11th International AAAI Conference on Web and Social Media (ICWSM).
+Montreal, Canada.

 ## Acknowledgement
 Special thanks to the instructors and technical project managers of McGill's Artificial Intelligence Society for their help and support throughout this project.